mattcroat/joy-of-code/posts/how-to-share-state-in-svelte-5/how-to-share-state-in-svelte-5.md

 }
 ```

-You can tuck the class inside a function if you want to hide the `new` keyword, but I'm just going to instantiate the class directly:
+You can tuck the class inside a function if you want to hide the `new` keyword, but I'm going to instantiate the class directly:

 ```svelte:+page.svelte
 <script lang="ts">